-I’m a middle school teacher with 2-year-old triplets.
-Short on free time and flush with stuff, I get introduced to this crazy idea called “minimalism,” which results in me donating over half my stuff in less than a year.
-Like all people who believe that whatever they’re doing personally should be shared publicly, I start a blog about this.
-Eventually, that blog turns into a business and I leave teaching to inspire others to live a less-is-more life.
+This dramatic moment was the climax of a journey that started 7 years earlier.
+Back then, I was middle school teacher with 2-year-old triplets.
+Short on free time and flush with stuff, I got introduced to this idea called “minimalism.”
+I donated over half my stuff in less than a year.
+I started a blog.
+It eventually turned into business and I left my teaching job.

-When I started my business, I thought of it as a lightly-paid hobby, something I’d do until my kids were in school full-time and I could return to teaching.
+When I started my business, I considered it a lightly-paid hobby, something I’d do until my kids were in school full-time and I could return to teaching.
 I never thought it would be successful.
-But more importantly, I never thought I’d love it.
+I never thought I’d love it.

-And now, I can’t imagine doing anything else.
-I’ve talked to Josh several times about returning to teaching and each time I involuntarily start crying.
-Clearly, teaching is not my path, but for some reason, I haven’t let go of the stuff associated with it.
-I thought of those boxes as my safety net, my prudent backup plan if–God forbid–something happened to Josh and I had to provide the health insurance and the mortgage payment and put food on the table.
+But after a few years, I couldn’t imagine doing anything else.
+I’d talked to my husband several times about returning to teaching and each time I began to cry.
+Teaching was not my path, yet I couldn’t let go of the stuff associated with it.
+Those boxes were my safety net, my backup plan if I had to provide the health insurance.

-This seemed logical at first, but lately, I’ve seen it for what it really is: FEAR.
+This seemed logical at first, but eventually, I saw it for what was: FEAR.

-Fear that my business will never be successful enough.
+Fear that my business would never be successful enough.

-Fear that my dreams are nothing more than a fantasy.
+Fear that my dreams were nothing more than a fantasy.